Scotland confident cited Gray will be cleared

 Sale hooker Ewan Ashman, who has "a slight shoulder niggle", is Scotland's only injury concern.

-Scotland are familiar with Argentina after narrowly losing a three-Test series against the Pumas in July, when the visitors blew a 15-point lead in the closing stages of the decisive Test.
+Gregor Townsend's side are familiar with Argentina after narrowly losing a three-Test series against the Pumas in July, when the visitors blew a 15-point lead in the closing stages of the decisive Test.

 "Both teams know each other well," De Villiers added.
 "It was quite a physical affair against Argentina, they normally play that way, so we know we will have to do well in that area."